 In legal matters involving children, the focus of our laws and courts is on providing for the children’s needs.
 However, when situations such as divorce are settled, one parent will almost certainly be required to pay child support to the other.
 The amount of child support will be determined according to guideline-based calculations.

 Whether you will pay or receive child support, it is important to have an accurate estimate as you work through any other disputes and begin planning for life after divorce.
 You also need to understand child support laws and guidelines if you are involved in a paternity/parentage action.
-For the knowledgeable guidance on any family law issue, please contact us at the Law Office of Rachel Rolfs.
+For the knowledgeable guidance on any family law issue, please contact us at the Law Offices of Rachel Rolfs & Associates.

-Addressing All Unique Factors to Ensure a Fair Result for You
+Addressing All Unique Factors Seeking A Fair Result For You

-Although state guidelines and a "calculator" largely eliminate the need to negotiate child support, each family is unique.
-Rachel Rolfs has the experience to ensure your child support order is based on accurate information, and that the right questions get answered, including:
+Although state guidelines and a “calculator” largely eliminate the need to negotiate child support, each family is unique.
+Our attorneys have the experience to ensure your child support order is based on accurate information, and that the right questions get answered, including:

 - If either parent is currently unemployed or underemployed, what is a reasonable income expectation?